‘No end in sight’: Inside the Biden administration’s failure to contain the border surge

 Cuellar said that Biden and other officials were sending “a terrible message” with their initial pitch to migrants not to come now — while seeming to suggest they can still come later.

 Biden has long struggled to be an effective messenger on immigration.
-A confidential memo produced last spring by Cristóbal Alex, a senior campaign adviser who now serves as White House deputy Cabinet secretary, blamed “our own uneven immigration messaging” and anger with former president Barack Obama’s aggressive deportation policies for fueling Biden’s struggles competing for Latino voters against Sen. Bernie Sanders (I-Vt.) in the primary, according to a person with knowledge of the document.
+A confidential memo produced last spring by Cristóbal Alex, a senior campaign adviser who now serves as White House deputy Cabinet secretary, blamed “our own uneven immigration messaging” and anger with President Barack Obama’s aggressive deportation policies for fueling Biden’s struggles competing for Latino voters against Sen. Bernie Sanders (I-Vt.) in the primary, according to a person with knowledge of the document.

 On Wednesday, White House officials convened a private video call with Democratic strategists and prominent voices on immigration to coordinate their messaging.
-The officials talked about the need to push back against Republican attacks on the topic, and stressed key talking points — that immigration trends are cyclical and that Trump’s mishandling of the system made the challenges for Biden even harder, according to three people on the call said.
+The officials talked about the need to push back against Republican attacks on the topic, and stressed key talking points — that immigration trends are cyclical and that Trump’s mishandling of the system made the challenges for Biden even harder, according to three people on the call who spoke on the condition of anonymity to reveal internal discussions.

-White House communications director Kate Bedingfield also argued that the immediate crises at hand are the coronavirus pandemic and the economy, and that Republicans are trying to use immigration to distract from the coronavirus relief package’s popularity, one of the people on the call said.
+White House communications director Kate Bedingfield also argued that the immediate crises at hand are the coronavirus pandemic and the economy, and that Republicans are trying to use immigration to distract from the covid relief package’s popularity, one of the people on the call said.

 In the meantime, one clear message has resonated with migrants.
-The week after Rice’s border visit, Cuellar visited a detention facility for migrant children in Carrizo Springs, Texas.
-Cuellar said he asked 16- and 17-year-olds whether they had heard Biden when he said not to come to the U.S.
+The week after Rice’s border visit, Cuellar visited a detention facility for migrant children in Carrizo Springs, Tex.
+Cuellar said he asked 16- and 17-year-olds whether they had heard Biden when he said not to come to the United States.

 The teenagers looked at each other and said no, he recalled.
 Okay, Cuellar pressed, what about the messages from friends, neighbors and family saying now is the time to come — were they hearing those?

 “They all raised their hands and said yes,” Cuellar recalled.
 “They said, ‘We see this on TV.
-We see images of people coming across … We see people coming across, so we’re going to do the same thing.’”
+We see images of people coming across. . . .
+We see people coming across, so we’re going to do the same thing.’”

 “This,” the migrants told him, “is our opportunity to do this.”